Lavin-tom/cpp_programming/operator_overloading/Readme.md

 }
 ```

-In this example, the Vector class overloads several operators:
+In above example, the Vector class overloads several operators:

 The + operator is overloaded to perform vector addition.
 The - operator is overloaded to perform vector subtraction.